Title

 Amendments to the Revised Implementing Rules and Regulations of the Government Procurement Reform Act require manufacturers, suppliers, distributors, contractors, and consultants to register with the Philippine Government Electronic Procurement System (PhilGEPS) and submit a Certificate of PhilGEPS Registration within three days of being the Lowest Calculated Bid or Highest Rated Bid, ensuring transparency and widest dissemination of procurement information.

-The bidder must submit: a) Tax clearance; b) Latest income tax returns; c) Certificate of PhilGEPS Registration (given the bidder registered prior to bid opening); and d) Other licenses and permits required by law and stated in the Bidding Documents.
+Tax clearance; latest income tax returns; Certificate of PhilGEPS Registration (with the condition that participating bidders register prior to bid opening); and other licenses/permits required by law and stated in the Bidding Documents.

 Analyze Cases Smarter, Faster